Before Opening the Walls: Steps to Take in a Hoarding Cleanout

 Before opening the walls or tackling heavy-duty repairs, there are essential steps you should follow to ensure the cleanout process is safe, effective, and as stress-free as possible.

-This guide breaks down these steps and provides actionable advice to help you handle the unique complexities of a hoarding cleanout
+This guide breaks down these steps and provides actionable advice to help you handle the unique complexities of a hoarding cleanout.

 Why Hoarding Cleanup Requires Careful Planning